bhalcha/End-to-End-DevOps-Implementation-for-Microservices-Architecture/README.md

 :star: Docker lifecycle: Dockerfile -> DockerImage -> container.

-- lets containerize product catalog /
+- lets containerize product catalog(microservice)
 - It is a go lang based application so we need go lang to be installed.
 - export it to any port
 - now execute the build command for the application which is already provided by the developer